livepeer/livepeer-monorepo/CONTRIBUTING.md

 #### 🐞 Fixing a bugs, 🕶️ adding feature/enhancements, or 👌 improving code quality

 If you're into this whole coding thing, maybe try picking up [a good first issue](https://github.com/livepeer/livepeerjs/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
 If picking up issues isn't your thing, no worries.
 You can always add more tests to improve coverage or refactor code to increase maintainability.
 Check out Code Climate for some insight into [code quality & coverage](https://codeclimate.com/github/livepeer/livepeerjs/issues) on a file-by-file basis.
+Whatever you do, be sure to check out the section about [useful tools](#useful-tools).

 > Note: Bonus points if you can delete code instead of adding it! 👾